• Skip to primary navigation

 • Add half a cup of ice cubes to each glass.

-• Add the lime juice, Maggi Sauce, Tabasco Sauce, and Worcestershire sauce and mix with a spoon.
+• Add the lime juice, Maggi seasoning sauce, Tabasco Sauce, and Worcestershire sauce and mix with a spoon.
 You can also mix all these four ingredients in a small bowl and pour them evenly between each glass.

 • Now, open your beers and slowly pour one beer into each glass.
 Make sure you tilt your glass at a 45 angle when pouring to prevent too much foam.
-Decorate with a wedge of lime and enjoy!
+Stir and garnish with a wedge of lime, and enjoy!

 Buen Provecho!